How To Create A MySQL Database

 This tutorial is going to help you become more familiar with databases and phpMyAdmin.
 We are...

-This tutorial is to teach you how to import databases and tables with phpMyAdmin.
-We will assume...
+This tutorial is going to teach you how to delete fields from database tables using phpMyAdmin....